A stochastic volatility model for the valuation of temperature derivatives: Strong consistency of CLS estimators for the time-dependent CIR processes

 Therefore, for any $\alpha \in (0,1/2)$, we can take $p>2$ such that $p(1/2-\alpha)>1$ and thus $\E[\sum_{N=1}^\infty|N^\alpha \epsilon_N |^p]<\infty$, which gives that $N^\alpha \epsilon_N \to 0$, a.s. \end{proof}

-We now turn to the estimation of the volatility with Conditional Least Squares of $\eta^2$ for the process~\eqref{CIR_timedep}.
-We now assume that $K>0$, $\gamma=1$ and $\theta(\cdot)$ are known and consider the minimization problem of
+We now turn to the Conditional Least Squares estimation of $\eta^2$ for the process~\eqref{CIR_timedep}.
+We now assume that $K,\gamma>0$ and $\theta(\cdot)$ are known.
+Without loss of generality, we assume that $\gamma=1$ and consider the minimization problem of